jamktiko/ruingame/ProjectDocumentation/GDD.md

 ## Accessibility

-Games should be playable by everyone, so we have been thinking of many ways to make Ruin more accessible for people.
-We aim to have scalable subtitles with clean font, likely following Netflix subtitle guidelines (especially the timing of the subtitles).
-Black transparent background box for subtitles makes it visible on every background.
-Having different colored subtitles for different characters in a scene helps to follow the dialogue easier.
-Visual and auditory indicators are important especially in combat.
-We also aim to have our UI scalable.
-Audio settings will also have a slider for dialogue volume.

 Remappable controls, mouse/controller sensitivity settings and controller support already help a lot of players.
 Option to turn off motion blur and other settings like flashing effects is important as well.
 Changing field of view is also possible.

-A tutorial level will teach the player all the basics they need to know to play Ruin.
-Tutorial is replayable so the player can get comfortable with the controls and mechanics in a safe environment.
 Game’s instructions are clear and there will be tooltips on the loading screen for extra tips.

 If possible, we should use Unity’s colordblind filter to see how colorblind friendly our game is.
-Designing the game for every type of colorblindness is likely not possible, so we should implement a colorblind mode that would have different settings for different types of colorblindness.

 # Audio

+Ruin will have adaptive audio that will be made by using FMOD.
+Music for the game will be made by using Reaper and multiple different VST plugins and effects.
+Ruin will have 2 different music tracks.
+One for the normal stages of the game that adapts between battle and non-battle sections.
+Boss stage will have a music track that will adapt according to the boss’ phases.
+In game sounds will be implemented through FMOD as well.
+Possible voice acted dialogue for the main character.

 # Analysis